SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 To assess your development needs using the TNA plotter, use the RDF descriptors on the left hand side of the plotter wheel (along with the RDF guidance) to record your baseline skill levels across each class.
 Base your levels on a scale relevant to you, for example with level 5 being where you wish to be at the end of your PhD.
 The resulting white areas on the plotter wheel should help to highlight gaps to focus on for your development planning.

-You will not be assessed on the TNA but you are encouraged to submit your completed TNA via ‘MyPlace’ and to use it as part of discussions with your supervisor(s) to help plan your training and development.
+The TNA will not be assessed but you are encouraged to submit it to MyPlace and to use it as part of discussions with your supervisor(s) to help plan your training and development.
 It is recommended that you continue to evaluate your skills as you progress with your PhD and it can be useful for this purpose to reassess your baseline skills using the TNA plotter each year.

 Core and elective learning activities